JeremieSiller/JeremieSiller/README.md

-### Hey there, I am using GitHub.
-I am Jeremie.
+# Hey there, I am using GitHub

-## I am a 20 year old student at 42.
+## I am a 21 year old python developer at Nooxit
-- 👨🏼‍🎓 student at 42 in Heilbronn
+- 👨🏼‍🎓 (part time) student at 42 in Heilbronn
 - 📍 living in Heilbronn, Germany
 - 🧑🏼‍💻 working for [Nooxit](https://www.nooxit.com)
-- 📁 currently working on the core curriculum of 42
+- 📁 currently working on my own projects and the 42 mastery

 ## Forty-Two is the answer
 - 🌌 the Name of 42 is an anecdote from the book hitchhikers through the galaxy